matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 Yes?

-[Audience member] Do you think that all the procedures should agree on the order that transactions [imperceptible 56:50]?
+[Audience member] Do you think that all the procedures should agree on the order that transactions commit, or...?

 We’ll have to save that [Laughs].

-[Audience member] How far do you want to take [imperceptible 56:53], kind of?
+[Audience member] How far do you want to take relativity, kind of?
 Because you would say for just normal memory operations you’d probably say, “No, they don’t need to agree.”
 So yeah.

 No, they don’t need to agree.
 They don’t.
 But you could have multiple STMs.
 Right?
 Because STM sort of constitutes a little universe.